Nonparametric Regression with Adaptive Truncation via a Convex Hierarchical Penalty: Methodology

-Consider first the univariate case and the projection estimator of Equation~\ref{eqn::projest}.
-As noted in Section~\ref{sec:introduction}, choosing the truncation level $K$ is key here: $K$ too small will result in a large bias, while $K$ too large will over-inflate variance.
-In particular, the balance necessitates that $K = {O}\left( n^{\frac{1}{2m+1}} \right) \ll n$, where $m$ relates to the smoothness of the underlying $f$.
-Our proposal, \hierbasisNS, addresses this challenge by consider instead a complete basis with $K=n$ and using a penalized regression framework to data-adaptively choose the truncation level.
-More specifically, the {\hierbasis} estimator is defined as
+Consider again the projection estimator \eqref{eqn::projest}.
+As noted in Section~\ref{sec:introduction}, choosing the truncation level $K$ is key here: $K$ too small will result in large bias, while $K$ too large will over-inflate the variance.
+The bias and variance are balanced by taking $K = {O}\left\{ n^{{1}/{(2m+1)}} \right\}$, where $m$ relates to the smoothness of the underlying $f$, and is unknown in practice.
+To circumvent this challenge, we use instead a complete basis with $K=n$ along with regularization to choose the truncation level.
+Our estimator is defined as